 Every week after the presentation, we break out into topic-specific working and learning groups led by regular facilitators to guide conversations, answer questions, and build teams for civic apps.
 The groups are split into two types: working groups and learning groups.

 Want to start your own breakout group?
-Just announce it at the next hack night and people will vote with their feet!
+All you need to do is announce it at the next hack night and people will vote with their feet!
+We also recommend that you check out our guide to starting a breakout group.

 - Create a GitHub account if you don't already have one: https://github.com/join